Laxan3000/telegram-discord-forwarder/README.md

 For this to happen, send `/associate` in one of your DGC (DM / Group / Channel) and use the command the bot tells you to send to link the group/channel you'd like to link.

 Discord's side will tend to use webhoooks for channels and his messages for private conversations or groups.
-Telegram doesn't have this feature, so it will always use plain text.
+Telegram doesn't have this feature, so it will always use his messages.

 ## Please note